 Why Quiz Websites Need More Than Questions and Scores

 Quiz websites are fun because they are quick, simple, and easy to use.
+A visitor answers a few questions, gets a score, and instantly knows how they did.

-You answer a few quiz questions.
-You get a score.
-Maybe you feel proud.
-Maybe you feel surprised.
-Maybe you say, “Wait, how did I miss that?”
+Maybe they feel proud.
+Maybe they feel surprised.
+Maybe they say, โ€œWait, how did I miss that?โ€

 Questions and scores are useful.
 But when paired with context, they become much more powerful.